 Organizational Leadership and Communication

-To complete the 15 credit hours of electives associated with the MLS degree students should satisfy the following requirements:
+To complete the 15 credit hours of electives associated with the MIS degree students should satisfy the following requirements:

 - PSY-B378 - Introduction to Industrial Psychology